Fresh cranberries add a sweet-tart brightness to this orange-scented bread. Top it with cinnamon streusel & orange glaze for a real treat!

 Instructions

-- Make the batter: In a large bowl, whisk together the flour, buttermilk powder, baking soda, and salt.
+- Make the bread: In a large bowl, whisk together the flour, buttermilk powder, baking soda, and salt.
 Fold in the cranberries, and set aside.

-- In a medium bowl, whisk the egg lightly, then add in brown sugar, and granulated sugar together until it's smooth (with no lumps of brown sugar hiding in there).
-Whisk in the water, oil, orange juice, and Fiori di Sicilia.
+- In a medium bowl, whisk the egg lightly, then add in the sugar and brown sugar together until it's smooth (no lumps of brown sugar hiding in there).
+Whisk in the water, canola oil, orange juice, and Fiori di Sicilia.

-- Slowly pour the wet ingredients into the dry ingredients and gently whisk until there are no more lumps, trying not to overmix the batter.
+- Slowly pour the egg mixture into the flour mixture and gently whisk until there are no more lumps (try not to over-mix the batter).
+Fold in the chopped pecans or walnuts, if using.

 - Pour the batter into the prepared loaf pan.
-Top evenly with the streusel, pressing it down gently into the top of the bread so it sticks.
+Top evenly with the streusel, pressing it down gently into the batter so it sticks.

 - Remove the pan from oven and cool on a wire cooling rack for 15 minutes.
-Remove the bread from the pan and cool completely on the rack.
+Transfer the bread from the pan to a wire rack to cool completely.

 Notes